Tristan-hsu/ShapeClassifierPyTorch/README.md

 2. **Basic Shape Classifier**
    Implemented in [`Shape_Classifier.ipynb`](./Shape_Classifier.ipynb).
-    "In this notebook, we:\n",
+    In this notebook, we:
-    "1.
-Generate a dataset of shape images using the PIL library (e.g., circles, squares, triangles).\n", "2.
-Build a simple image classifier based on the AlexNet architecture.\n", "3.
-Train the model using SGD.\n",
+    1. Generate a dataset of shape images using the PIL library (e.g., circles, squares, triangles).
+    2. Build a simple image classifier based on the AlexNet architecture.
+    3. Train the model using SGD
-    "4.
-Evaluate accuracy and discuss the results."
+    4. Evaluate accuracy and discuss the results.

 ````